Pat Monahan

-Patrick Monahan (born February 28, 1969) is an American musician, singer and songwriter.
+Patrick Monahan (born February 28, 1969) is an American musician.
 He is best known as the lead singer and sole constant member of the band Train.
-He has collaborated with multiple artists and recorded a solo album, Last of Seven.
+He has also collaborated with multiple artists and has recorded a solo album, Last of Seven.

-Early life
+Early life, family and education

-Monahan was born and raised in Erie, Pennsylvania, the son of Jack Monahan, a clothing store owner and musician, and Patricia Ann (née Timon) Monahan.
-He is the youngest of seven children and became an uncle at five.
+Monahan was born and raised in Erie, Pennsylvania.
+He is the son of Jack Monahan, a clothing store owner and musician, and Patricia Ann (née Timon) Monahan.
+Of Irish descent, he is the youngest of seven children (and became an uncle at age five).

 He attended McDowell High School in Millcreek Township.
-Monahan attended the Edinboro University of Pennsylvania, in Edinboro, Pennsylvania.
+Monahan attended Edinboro University of Pennsylvania in nearby Edinboro, Pennsylvania.

-Music career
+Career

 Monahan began his musical career singing with cover band Rogues Gallery from 1988 to 1990.
 The band consisted of Monahan (lead vocals, percussion), Mark Emhoff (lead guitar, vocals), Mike Imboden (bass, keyboards, vocals), John McElhenny (drums, vocals) and his brother Matt (rhythm guitar, keyboards and vocals), in his hometown of Erie, Pennsylvania.

 After the dissolution of the band, he left Erie in late 1993 and moved to California, where he met Rob Hotchkiss.
 While progressing from the SF coffeehouse circuit to the LA club scene, Monahan and Hotchkiss added Jimmy Stafford (guitar), Charlie Colin (bass), and Scott Underwood (drums) to their lineup, thus officially forming Train.

 From 1994 to 2006, Monahan released four studio albums with Train.
 In 2002, the band earned two Grammys, one of them for the song "Drops of Jupiter (Tell Me)", which was written by Monahan and inspired by his late mother, who had died of cancer.